Life in the House of Flowers

 Imagine being a child who has no home, or lives in a tent, eating only bread at every meal.
 Imagine living a life of loss and stress and powerlessness.
 Then imagine coming to a place, a warm house, where at first you might be scared and lonely, but where you are adopted by an older child.
 You learn that you can sleep easy at night, and older children will help you when you need it.
 You discover you get to eat meat and fruit and even ice cream sometimes, and you learn to sing and to read, and you can play freely out in the yard and swing on the swingset.

-Imagine being in a classroom with a gentle teacher and a soft carpet, where you can actually choose what you’d like to do, which hands-on material you’d like to use to learn your math, your letters or your countries, and where you can draw and paint.
-Imagine being in a place where you contribute to the community by helping clean up after meals, or by sweeping the floor, or helping in the kitchen.
+Imagine being in a classroom with a gentle teacher and a soft carpet, where you can actually choose what you’d like to do, and where you can draw and paint.
+Imagine being in a place where you contribute to the community by helping clean up after meals, or helping in the kitchen.
 Imagine living in a place where you matter, where you are listened to and respected, and where you find yourself singing little songs in the morning.
 This is the life of a child in the House of Flowers.

-From the beginning, both boys and girls have lived at the House of Flowers, growing uptogether naturally as brothers and sisters.
+From the beginning, both boys and girls have lived at the House of Flowers, growing up together naturally as brothers and sisters.
 We started with eight children in 2002 and have grown gradually over the years.
-As of October 2012 there are 33 children living at the House of Flowers.
-Of these, 12 are girls and 23 are boys.
+As of October 2017 there are 30 children living at the House of Flowers.
+Of these, 10 are girls and 20 are boys.

 The Daily Routine